YetundeBadru/Design-and-Deployment-of-an-AI-Powered-Predictive-System/README.md

+# Design and Deployment of an AI-Powered Predictive System :
-# Design-and-Deployment-of-an-AI-Powered-Predictive-System : Heart Disease Predictor
+## Heart Disease Predictor
 An AI-powered predictive system that helps assess the likelihood of heart disease using clinical data and a user-friendly web interface.

 ---